jabranr/jabranr.github.io-legacy/projects/_posts/2014-01-30-html-form-fields-placeholder-fallback-jquery.markdown

 ---
 layout: project
-title: 'Form field placeholder fallback support'
+title: Form field placeholder fallback support
 date: 2014-01-30 08:00:00
 categories: projects
-client: "Personal"
+excerpt: >
-excerpt: 'This jQuery plugin uses form field placeholder attribute to provide a fallback support for incompatible browsers.'
+  This jQuery plugin uses form field placeholder attribute to provide a fallback support for incompatible browsers.
 code: https://github.com/jabranr/jquery.placeholderfallback.js
 private: false
-stage: stable
+thumbnail: placeholder-fallback.png
-version: 1.0.1
+featured: true
 ---

 HTML Form fields placeholders can be very useful in terms of providing accessibility as well as saving space on field labels.
 Unfortunately not all browsers support it &ndash; especially when providing a support for user coming from older versions of Microsoft Internet Explorer.
 To tackle this issue and automate the support, I created this small jQuery plugin that takes care of placeholders for form fields in incompatible browsers.